TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 24/Matthew 24.17.md

 ---

-let him that is on the housetop not go down to take out things that are in his house:
+Let him who is on the housetop not go down to take out things that are in his house.